Dexter Morgan: Mark Twitchell

 Connections were established between Dexter Morgan and Mark Twitchell, of Edmonton, Alberta, during his first-degree murder trial.
 After weeks of testimony and evidence presented in court, Twitchell was found guilty of the planned and deliberate murder of 38-year-old Johnny Altinger on April 12, 2011.
 Twitchell, an aspiring filmmaker, had adopted the persona "Dexter Morgan" on Facebook and made a movie that was similar to how Dexter operates in the TV show.
 Prosecutors alleged that Twitchell had begun a double life inspired by Dexter.
 Detective Mark Anstey of the Edmonton Police Service was quoted as saying, "We have a lot of information to suggest he definitely idolizes Dexter", and Twitchell had posted a Facebook status stating that he believed he had "way too much in common with Dexter Morgan".
 A nonfiction book on the case, The Devil's Cinema, detailed how Twitchell had written Facebook status updates under his Dexter Morgan account, including, "Dexter is patiently waiting for his next victim ... uh, play date buddy", but his followers did not know how true these posts really were.

 Andrew Conley

 Andrew Conley said the show inspired him to strangle his 10-year-old brother.
-In an affidavit filed in Ohio County court, police said Andrew stated that he "watches a show called Dexter on Showtime, about a serial killer, and he stated, 'I feel just like him..
+In an affidavit filed in Ohio County court, police said Andrew stated that he "watches a show called Dexter on Showtime, about a serial killer, and he stated, 'I feel just like him.
 Even further, after killing his brother, he put a plastic bag over his brother's head, mimicking a practice that Dexter ritualistically commits to dispose of his victims.

+Levi Carte

+Fairfax teen Levi Carte, who has pleaded guilty to aggravated murder, burglary and strangulation of 64-year-old Sheila "Denise" Tenpenny, is noted to have a connection with Dexter Morgan through his brother, who told investigators that his brother regularly discusses this character and says he is "pretending he has more empathy."
+Also noted is the mother who wrote in her journal that her son was "really into serial killers."
+Furthermore, Levi uses Dexter's methods like putting on gloves after entering a property and using cleaning supplies on the room and the victim in an attempt to erase any evidence.